-The last week of the course will have no labs, but will instead be devoted to final projects.
+The last module of the course will have no labs, but will instead be devoted to final projects.
 You will carry out your own scientific study of some recipe or aspect of cooking in your own kitchen.
-Guidelines and further information about the final projects will become available during week 6 of the course.
+Guidelines and further information about the final projects are posted alongside the materials for Module 6.